Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Choose the right Hanbok: Choose Hanbok designs with colors and patterns that suit your taste.
 Bright colors such as red, yellow or green are often popular choices for photo shoots.

 • Prepare accessories: A traditional hat or a pair of Hanbok shoes will complete your outfit.
-Try wearing a gat (traditional hat for men) or norigae (decorative accessory for women) to complete the transformation.
+Try wearing a gat (traditional hat for men) or norigae (decorative accessories for women) to complete the transformation.

-The Royal Palace in Korea is covered in snow in winter.
+The royal palace in Korea is covered in snow in winter.
 (Photo: Collected)

 Take this opportunity to explore Korean cuisine in a royal atmosphere.
 While wearing Hanbok, visit traditional restaurants such as Hanok to enjoy classic dishes such as Bibimbap, Kimchi, and Samgyetang (ginseng chicken stew).
 Wearing Hanbok and enjoying traditional cuisine makes for a perfect experience, giving you a deeper understanding of Korean culture and history.

 Come to Korea, try wearing Hanbok, step into the world of kings and queens, and feel the beauty of the Joseon era for yourself.
 This will be an unforgettable memory, part of the journey to discover the unique cultural identity of the land of Kim Chi.
-Just choose a suitable Korean tour itinerary with Vietravel , a beautiful Hanbok and a heart eager to experience - the journey to the Korean royal palaces is waiting for you!
+Just choose a suitable Korean tour itinerary with Vietravel, a beautiful Hanbok and a heart eager to experience - the journey to the Korean royal palaces is waiting for you!

 Source: https://www.vietravel.com/vn/am-thuc-kham-pha/kinh-nghiem-du-lich-hoang-cung-han-quoc-trai-nghiem-mac-hanbok-v16102.aspx